jeffbonnes/titanium_documentation/source/en/tableviews.md

 ## Incrementally populate table with rows

-Just as wouldn't expect your favorite online book store to display the hundreds of books that meet your criteria on a single page, paginate your tables with a "show more results" option rather than passing a massive array of objects to the TableView at its creation.
+Just as you wouldn't expect your favorite online book store to display the hundreds of books that meet your criteria on a single page, paginate your tables with a "show more results" option, rather than passing a massive array of objects to the TableView at its creation.
 This approach will vastly improve the application's responsiveness when a table initializes.

 ## Minimize views in programmatic rows